ilovedadata/ilovedadata.github.io/README.md

 The code is made up by 4 main sections:
 * **Functions section**:

-⋅⋅⋅the dollars function returns an amount of dollars given a number;
-2. the binomial coefficient function is needed to compute the probability of scoring 0 or 1 without a Superstar number (these probability are not provided on the official Superenalotto website);
-3. the spent/won function returns the amount of money a user spends and wins given the times he plays and whether he plays a Superstar number or not.
+   the dollars function returns an amount of dollars given a number; the binomial coefficient function is needed to compute the probability of scoring 0 or 1 without a Superstar number (these probability are not provided on the official Superenalotto website); the spent/won function returns the amount of money a user spends and wins given the times he plays and whether he plays a Superstar number or not.

 **Inputs and Structures section**
 5. here parameters are initialized;
 6. two dictionaries are created to store the drawings count,;